GabeALopez/GabeALopez.github.io/content/posts/automation-mindset-a-how-to.md

 **Welcome!
 Welcome!** Traveler, I see you’ve come to hear the tale of automation’s greatness.
 Excellent choice.
 Shall we begin?

 So… what *is* automation?
-I know, I know—you didn’t come here for a history lesson.
+I know, I know-you didn’t come here for a history lesson.
 Neither did I. But a little context helps, so don’t click away just yet.
 You hear me?

 Anyway, in today’s digital world, automation means using technology to handle repetitive tasks—automatically.
 Instead of manually sending emails, moving files, or copying data, software does it for you.